deuxfleurs-org/garage/doc/book/quick-start/_index.md

 It uses values from the TOML configuration file to find the Garage daemon running on the local node, therefore if your configuration file is not at `/etc/garage.toml` you will again have to specify `-c path/to/garage.toml` at each invocation.

+If you are running Garage in a Docker container, you can set `alias garage="docker exec -ti <container name> /garage"` to use the Garage binary inside your container.

 If the `garage` CLI is able to correctly detect the parameters of your local Garage node, the following command should be enough to show the status of your cluster: